 Day Job: Technical Writer/Performance Consultant/Instructional Designer/Training Professional

-Favorite Disney Memory: Eating soft serve ice cream and oatmeal cookies with my son at Old Port Royal at the CBR back in 1990.
-Seven years later as a freshman in college he called me in the middle of the winter and said, "Dad, I've give anything to be sitting with you and eating oatmeal cookies at the CBR."
+Favorite Disney Memory: Eating soft serve ice cream and oatmeal cookies with my son at Old Port Royale at the Caribbean Beach Resort back in 1990.
+Seven years later as a freshman in college he called me in the middle of the winter and said, "Dad, I'd give anything to be sitting with you and eating oatmeal cookies at the CBR."
 It was then that I knew he was hooked.

 Favorite WDW spot to rest: Sitting on one of those swings at the Beach at the Polynesian... no crowds... no music... no lines... no stress.